OSInside/kiwi/doc/source/building/build_vmx_disk.rst

 Adding CD/DVD Drives
 ^^^^^^^^^^^^^^^^^^^^

-KIWI supports the addition of IDE and SCSCI CD/DVD drives to the virtual machine using the `vmdvd` element for the `vmdk` image format.
+{kiwi} supports the addition of IDE and SCSCI CD/DVD drives to the virtual machine using the `vmdvd` element for the `vmdk` image format.
 In the following example we add two drives: one with a SCSCI and another with a IDE controller: